 Homemade Cinnamon Roll Recipe

-That has been my goal since the beginning of the journey of learning how to grind flour at home.
+Real food been my goal since the beginning of the journey of learning how to grind flour at home.

 I wanted every one of our meals and snacks to be packed full of nutrition.
-Each from scratch meal I made had to nourish the body, not just fill the belly.
+Each from scratch meal I made had to nourish the body not just fill the belly.
 Fresh milled flour played a huge part of that mission.

 Today, when I create a baked good, I make sure the recipe is not only delicious but also nutritious.
 I think as a whole when society thinks about something being healthy or full of nutrition, we think of something green.
 Maybe a salad.
 A carrot.
 Or a smoothie filled with antioxidants.
 The words baked good and healthy aren’t usually words that go hand-in-hand.
-I don’t know about you but the words sugary sweet, artificial and unhealthy is what generally comes to my mind when I walk down the snack or baking isle at the grocery store.

 But that doesn’t always have to be the case.